decody/mvc-vanillajs/README.md

 # MVC Design Pattern on Vanilla JS
-This document is my Javascript code learning on Inflearn.
+This document is my Javascript code learning on Inflearn which is a Korean online school for code learners.

 ## Things to set up for practice